 A: Please note, the iPad Pro 10,5″ are much better than the 9,7″.
 You must take the picture in better light.
 Please try to find another place in the room with better light.
 Daylight is optimal.
-The iPad PRO 9.7″ or even better, the iPad PRO 10.5″ is the only iPad´s to use.
+The iPad PRO 10.5″ or 11″ is the only iPad´s to use.
 Your client can have very dark eyes, so you can use the edge of the iris as guideline as well.
 Remember you get more light when you touch the picture of the nose on the screen.
 You can ask your client to open their eyes at the same time.
-We will provide you with an extra lamp to mount on your iPad.

 Q: My client has mono vision.
 Should I take this in to consideration when ordering the lenses?